hugowindisch/swallow/MANUAL.md

 - custom packages (visual, domvisual, config, utils) that implement apis that are specific to swallowapps and that let you create or use visual components.

 - optional packages (baseui, domquery, doxhtml, sse) that implement other useful apis and extensions.
 You can also add your own extensions by adding more packages or porting NodeJS packages.
+You can also use ender packages (like bonzo or qwery).

 # Getting Started
 Here I will provide programming examples for the most useful programming features.